 Importantly, use of the codes in the ISO 3166-1 standard must be distinguished from any legal rights of ownership; in other words, international law does not recognise any inherent legal right of ownership in codes of the countries and territories represented by those codes in the ISO 3166-1 standard.

 The work of this CWG aligns neatly with and is a natural follow-on from the provisions of the AGB relevant to country and territory names.
 In this, the CWG takes guidance from the wording of footnote 6 (six), page 2-16 of the AGB, which addresses the issue of ISO-3166-1 alpha-3 codes.
-Notably, the AGB leaves this issue explicitly to the discretion of a ccPDP, which, in fact, has led to this Cross Community Working Group: “Country and territory names are excluded from the process based on advice from the Governmental Advisory Committee in recent communiquιs providing interpretation of Principle 2.2 of the GAC Principles regarding New gTLDs to indicate that strings which are a meaningful representation or abbreviation of a country or territory name should be handled through the forthcoming ccPDP, and other geographic strings could be allowed in the gTLD space if in agreement with the relevant government or public authority.”
+Notably, the AGB leaves this issue explicitly to the discretion of a ccPDP, which, in fact, has led to this Cross Community Working Group, To cite the relevant part: “Country and territory names are excluded from the process based on advice from the Governmental Advisory Committee in recent communiquιs providing interpretation of Principle 2.2 of the GAC Principles regarding New gTLDs to indicate that strings which are a meaningful representation or abbreviation of a country or territory name should be handled through the forthcoming ccPDP, and other geographic strings could be allowed in the gTLD space if in agreement with the relevant government or public authority.”
 It is therefore within the scope of this CWG to consider, and if considered appropriate, recommend amendments to the AGB on this particular matter.

 Issues